Transfer of Care: a solution for everyone

-Spontaneous quitters and the NHS Long Term Plan: clarification of the 48-hour rule
+This briefing replaces the Spontaneous quitters: clarification of the 48-hour rule (2019) and the Spontaneous quitters and the NHS Long Term Plan: clarification of the 48-hour rule (2022).

 We have calculated the minimum number of clients that practitioners should see each year to maintain their competence.